DissonantVoid/Godot-Sort-Visualizer/README.md

 which allow for great control over the implementation.

 ## Credits
-libre-baskerville (SIL Open Font License)
+Font: libre-baskerville (SIL Open Font License)

 All other assets including audio and art are original and follow the same license as the project